ndbroadbent/ndbroadbent.github.io/content/posts/2018-02-12-what-i-learned-while-making-a-game-with-react-native.md

 These game engines support iOS, Android, Windows, and Linux.
 Unity supports [many other platforms](https://unity3d.com/unity/features/multiplatform).

-Building a simple game was a great way to learn React Native.
-People have also started working on game engines for React Native, such as [react-game-kit](https://github.com/FormidableLabs/react-game-kit) and [react-native-game-engine](https://github.com/bberak/react-native-game-engine).
+Making a simple game was a great way to learn React Native, but it's not the best tool for the job.
+However, people have started working on some game libraries for React Native, such as [react-game-kit](https://github.com/FormidableLabs/react-game-kit) and [react-native-game-engine](https://github.com/bberak/react-native-game-engine).

+It's not the easiest way to make a game, but it's also not impossible.
 The built-in [Animated](https://facebook.github.io/react-native/docs/animated.html) library is great, and I also used [react-native-animatable](https://github.com/oblador/react-native-animatable).
 I used a library to [play sounds](https://github.com/zmxv/react-native-sound).